giorgiosironi/totally-distributed-game-of-life/README.md

 The [Game Of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a zero-player game where the initial state of an infinite plane evolves in discrete steps giving birth to interesting patterns.

+## How to run

+    iex -S mix run scripts/bar.exs
+    iex -S mix run scripts/random.exs

+Stop the evolution with `Ctrl-C` followed by `a`.

 ## Design

 I am attempting to use Elixir and the Erlang Virtual Machine to parallelize and distribute the computation, initially over multiple cores of the same machine: